alanlhutchison/empirical-JTK_CYCLE-with-asymmetry/README.txt

 This is the read-me for running the analysis described in Hutchison, Maienschein-Cline, and Chiang et al. Improved statistical methods enable greater sensitivity in rhythm detection for genome-wide data, 2014 (in review).

-It is based on the original JTK_CYCLE code from Hughes ME1, Hogenesch JB, Kornacker K. JTK_CYCLE: an efficient nonparametric algorithm for detecting rhythmic components in genome-scale data sets.
+It is based on the original JTK_CYCLE code from Hughes ME, Hogenesch JB, Kornacker K. JTK_CYCLE: an efficient nonparametric algorithm for detecting rhythmic components in genome-scale data sets.
 J Biol Rhythms.
 2010 Oct;25(5):372-80. doi: 10.1177/0748730410379711.

 This implementation is in Python and shell script.